-Great Eastern Railway Line to Ilford
+Great Eastern Railway to Ilford - Mile End

 The Great Eastern Railway Line from Bethnal Green Station runs north eastwards